andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

 ```

 I will see the error in future, but this simple JSON that I mentioned above worked to create an user, an account and a card.

+I used [this JSON](https://digitalinnovationone.github.io/santander-dev-week-2023-api/mocks/find_one.json) as base removing features and news of the JSON.